-Contract splitting is the practice of artificially breaking up purchases of goods and services to bring total expenditure below organisational and legislative thresholds in order to avoid formal procurement rules.
-While contract splitting may not always constitute fraud, it increases the risk of fraud occurring in procurement processes by weakening control measures.
+This quick guide highlights the increased fraud risks associated with the practice of contract splitting.
+Contract splitting refers to intentionally breaking up purchases of goods and services to bring total expenditure below organisational and legislative thresholds in order to avoid formal procurement rules.

+Contract splitting does not always constitute fraud, but where contract splitting occurs, an organisation is exposed to a far greater risk of fraud in the procurement process by weakening control measures.